Seeing a butterfly emerge from its cocoon is magical. As it spreads its wings, you look in awe at the array of fluttering colors before you!

 You aren’t going to like this, but the easiest way to remove bagworms is to cut off the bags by hand and destroy them.
 Be sure to cut off all their silk, too, because that could strangle (and kill) twigs later.

 If that’s too gross or there are too many bagworms for you to remove, we can help!
-A certified arborist can apply a treatment to the tree when the larvae emerge in late spring or early summer.
+A certified arborist can apply a treatment to the tree when the larvae are active in late spring or early summer until they are no longer visible and feeding.
+This varies by region, so contact your local arborist to determine the correct timing for your location.